Bridgeport

 Access to Transit Services

-Bridgeport does not have a sustainable freight transportation plan in place, nor does it have any policies that address freight efficiency.
+The City of Bridgeport does not have a sustainable freight plan or freight mobility plan in place, nor is it pursuing any freight efficiency strategies.

 United Illuminating, an investor-owned utility (IOU), is the primary electric utility for the City of Bridgeport.
 The primary natural gas supplier for Bridgeport is Southern Connecticut Gas, an IOU.
 In 2007, the Connecticut legislature enacted Public Act 07-242, an act concerning electricity and energy efficiency, which places new requirements for energy efficiency and establishes new regulatory mechanisms for utilities.
 To learn more about the state requirements for electric and gas efficiency, please visit the Connecticut page of the State Database.